XfensorX/rna_sequencing/README.md

 > ⚠️ **Note:**
 > Pressure makes diamonds, but it doesn’t always make perfectly structured code.
-> A full refactoring is still on the to-do list—please note that this project doesn’t reflect my views on coding standards.
+> A full refactoring is still on the to-do list—please note that this project doesn’t reflect our views on coding standards.

 # rna_sequencing